-Paget’s disease is specific kind a neoplastic (new cell) growth which begins with the nipple, and gradually spreads to other areas of the areola and beyond.
+Paget’s disease is a specific kind of neoplastic (new cell) growth which begins with the nipple and gradually spreads to other areas of the areola and beyond.

-Paget’s disease is a serious condition as it is almost always associated with ductal carcinoma (breast cancer).
+This is a serious condition as it is almost always associated with ductal carcinoma (breast cancer)

 The condition was originally reported by Sir James Paget in 1874.
-Paget was an English surgeon, and he also discovered a bone-related condition now called ‘Paget’s disease of the bone’, but these two conditions which bear his name are completely unrelated medically.
+Paget was an English surgeon, and he also discovered a bone-related condition, ‘Paget’s disease of the bone’, but these two conditions which bear his name are completely medically unrelated.